The secret to self-publishing success comes from forever trying and finding new ways to succeed.

 It is not about luck; it is about determination and hard work.
 When the going gets tough, there are no overnight success stories, and all the other clichés are probably very true.

-I can recall with absolute clarity, the first time I tried to install a self-hosted WordPress blog.
+I can recall with absolute clarity the first time I tried to install a self-hosted WordPress blog.
 It was a complete disaster.

-I lost a whole weekend and then spent the following Monday to Wednesday exchanging emails and calls with my web host’s support team, as I had managed to crash, destroy and corrupt my whole website.
+I lost a whole weekend and then spent the following Monday to Wednesday exchanging emails and calls with my web host’s support team, as I had managed to crash, destroy, and corrupt my whole website.

 Right, let’s try that again.

-By the next Thursday, I had my website back up and running with my first self-hosted WordPress blog.
+Next Thursday, I had my website back up and running with my first self-hosted WordPress blog.

-A week later, after realising that I had jumped in at the deep end without doing any research before I embarked on my tragic blog deployment, I hit Google Search with earnest and started finding out where I went so wrong.
+A week later, after realizing that I had jumped in at the deep end without doing any research before I embarked on my tragic blog deployment, I hit Google Search with earnest and started finding out where I went so wrong.

 Learning lessons as a self-publisher

-Lesson learned, well two in fact.
+Lesson learned, well two, in fact.
 One was that it would have been easier, and more sensible if I had spent a lot more time doing my research before I blew up my site.